aaroncampbell/twitter-widget-pro/readme.txt

 Tags: twitter, widget, feed
 Requires at least: 2.7
 Tested up to: 2.8
-Stable tag: 1.3.5
+Stable tag: 1.3.4

-A widget that properly handles twitter feeds, including parsing @username and URLs into links.
+A widget that properly handles twitter feeds, including parsing @username, #hashtags, and URLs into links.
 Requires PHP5.

 == Description ==

-A widget that properly handles twitter feeds, including @username and link parsing.
+A widget that properly handles twitter feeds, including @username, #hashtag, and link parsing.
 It supports displaying profiles images, and even lets you control whether to display the time and date of a tweet or how log ago it happened (about 5 hours ago, etc).
 Requires PHP5.

-You may also be interested in WordPress tips and tricks at <a href="http://wpinformer.com">WordPress Informer</a>
+You may also be interested in WordPress tips and tricks at <a href="http://wpinformer.com">WordPress Informer</a> or gerneral <a href="http://webdevnews.net">Web Developer News</a>

 == Installation ==